pmeth/truenorthphp/sponsorship_prospectus.md

 * Logo on entry banner
 * Logo on website
 * Social media promotion via Twitter every other week
-* Sponsor “feature” section on website
+* Sponsor "feature" section on website
 * 20% off the price of 3 additional tickets

 **$2200** (6 available)